Combe de Curnier gorge

 At the roundabout, continue onto Route de Crillon le Brave (arrow) but take an immediate right onto Rue des Époux Tramier.
 At the crossing with the large plane tree (Place de la Bourgade), turn left: follow Rue de la Calade, then continue along Rue du Four Neuf to the Église Saint-Pierre.
 Continue north and go down the Traverse Saint-Pierre.
 At the bottom turn left (Rue de la Coste Froide) and at the end turn right (Rue du Vieil Hôpital).
 We come to a roundabout with an olive tree in the middle.

 A small lane continues north (a little to the right of the roundabout), we take the Chemin de la Ferraille, which first makes a big curve to the right, then at a right angle to the left and another curve to the right.
 We arrive on the Chemin de la Montagne.
 After 2,5 km the road enters a low forest with a sign on the left, no entry, keep to the right.
 Now go past the last houses and enter the gorge from below to start the tour described here (signpost).
-4 km and 180 vertical meters there and back in addition to the tour in the gorge.
+4 km and 180 vertical meters for one direction.

 This access from Bédoin is also included in the GPX-file available on this page.
 It is shown in red on the map.